There are thousands of marketing tools you could use—but which marketing software should you use?

 SEO software improves the discoverability of your business in search engines.

-Once considered to be “free” traffic made by tweaking a few small things on your website, search engine optimization (SEO) has become immensely competitive over the last decade.
-This software category has become an essential part of most marketers’ tech stack to help them spy on competitors, build backlinks and optimize their content for search engine visitors.
+Once considered “free” traffic made by tweaking a few small things on your website, search engine optimization (SEO) has become immensely competitive over the last decade.
+This software category has become essential to most marketers’ tech stack to help them spy on competitors, build backlinks and optimize their content for search engine visitors.

 9. Website analytics software